1 | Venezuelan lancehead |

 Pampas lanceheads are commonly found on the borders of agricultural areas, but avoid open grassland.
 They also appear on the edges of rural houses.
 Though they prefer forests, they’re not a rainforest addict; they can survive in degraded forests heavily disturbed by mankind.

 With symptoms like swelling and spontaneous bleeding, Bothrops pubescens has a normal venom for its family, but this is not a snake to underestimate.
 Its venom contains 14 toxin families, with at least 89 individual proteins.
 According to a 2009 study, their diet consists of 56.2% small mammals, 21.2% frogs and toads, 7.5% lizards, and 7.5% fellow snakes.
 The Amazon false coral snake (Oxyrhopus rhombifer) is one of their confirmed prey.
-Pampas lanceheads have a particular liking for leaf litter, and mainly stick to the ground.
+Pampas lanceheads reach up to 120cm, have a particular liking for leaf litter, and mainly stick to the ground rather than climbing trees.

 A grey-black pitviper of southwest Brazil, also found in most of Bolivia.
-This species reaches a maximum of 1.3 metres (so far anyway), and is just as dangerous as its cousins.
+This species reaches a maximum of 130cm (so far anyway), and is just as dangerous as its cousins.

 Instead of thick forests or sweeping savannah, Bothrops mattogrossensis is a species of wide open wetlands (Pantanal).
 They like wet grassland intermingled with rivers and standing water bodies such as ponds, where they hunt frogs such as Cei’s white-lipped frog.
 These wetlands flood each year during wet season, and when the water rises to dangerous levels, Bothrops mattogrossensis instinctively climbs branches to reach a point of safety.
 Though not a full tree climber, they have a relatively slender body, allowing them to escape floods at will.